microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Enums.md

 ```

 While string enums don't have auto-incrementing behavior, string enums have the benefit that they "serialize" well.
-In other words, if you were debugging and had to read the runtime value of a numeric enum, the value is often opaque - it doesn't convey any useful meaning on its own (though [reverse mapping](#reverse-mappings) can often help), string enums allow you to give a meaningful and readable value when your code runs, independent of the name of the enum member itself.
+In other words, if you were debugging and had to read the runtime value of a numeric enum, the value is often opaque - it doesn't convey any useful meaning on its own (though [reverse mapping](#reverse-mappings) can often help).
+String enums allow you to give a meaningful and readable value when your code runs, independent of the name of the enum member itself.

 ## Heterogeneous enums